DitwanP/CountrySearcher/README.md

 ### What I learned

 One of the most valuable lessons I gained from this project was understanding the concept of paginating data and implementing an infinite scroll behavior to load additional content.
-Upon examining the provided API for the project, I noticed its subpar performance.
-As a result, I opted to simulate data loading from an API by introducing a random timeout.

 By simulating the request behavior, I successfully paginated the project's data and integrated infinite scroll functionality, which activates when users reach a predefined threshold.